Restaurant Management 101: An Essential Guide

 First and foremost, it’s important that you know what you’re marketing, and that you’re marketing it consistently.
 Put in the time to develop your restaurant’s brand identity; you may wish to hire a branding professional to help you refine the language and visual elements that you’ll use to position your restaurant and create effective marketing materials.

-In addition to that, you may also want to explore traditional marketing strategies, like print, radio, and television advertising, branded apparel, or coasters and matchbooks featuring your restaurant’s logo.
+In addition, you may also want to explore traditional marketing strategies, like print, radio, and television advertising, branded apparel, or coasters and matchbooks featuring your restaurant’s logo.

-The restaurant industry is known for having a high employee turnover rate.
-Younger, more seasonal employees may be looking for a temporary job rather than a career, while more career-oriented staff often feel their opportunities for advancement are greater by switching employers rather than working their way up at one restaurant.
+The restaurant industry is known for having a high employee turnover rate (5.7% separation rate in April of 2025).
+Younger and more seasonal employees may be looking for a temporary job rather than a career, while more career-oriented staff often feel their opportunities for advancement are better by switching employers rather than working their way up at one restaurant.
 Turnover is costly, both in terms of the time and money spent hiring and training replacements, and in terms of the drag put on your restaurant’s growth every time you lose a skilled, trained employee.

 Take it upon yourself to reduce turnover by offering attractive compensation, benefits like health insurance and PTO, continuing education programs, opportunities for career advancement, and a supportive, positive work environment.
 These things all involve some degree of cost and effort, but nurturing a happy, motivated staff is an important investment in your business.

 As a restaurant manager, there are many things that fall within your scope of responsibility.
-But just because all these things need your attention, that’s not to say that you need to handle them all on your own.
+But that’s not to say you need to handle all of them on your own.
 Delegating responsibility is a key part of leadership.
-Whether you’re delegating tasks to assistant managers or to employees you trust, you’ll be contributing to the effective operation of your restaurant.
+Whether you’re delegating tasks to assistant managers or to employees you trust, you can be contributing to the effective operation of your restaurant.

-Delegating responsibility can also be a great way to help with employee retention, as it gives employees a more meaningful connection with their workplace and can prepare them to step into leadership roles later on down the road.
+Delegating responsibility can also be a great way to help with employee retention, as it gives employees a more meaningful connection with their workplace and can prepare them to step into leadership roles later.

 Your menu isn’t just a list of the food and beverages you serve—it’s an asset that can help you to grow your business and define your brand.
-Sit down regularly with your restaurant’s executive chef to assess your menu offerings, look for opportunities to either revise or eliminate unprofitable dishes, and talk about promotional, seasonal, or permanent changes.
+Sit down regularly with your restaurant’s executive chef to assess your menu offerings, look for opportunities to either revise or eliminate unprofitable dishes, keep up with trends, and talk about promotional, seasonal, or permanent changes.

 Also consider ways that the menu design itself could be improved.
 Is it visually pleasing and accessible?
 Is it too long?
 Is anything on it outdated or inaccurate?
 Your menu goes a long way toward setting a diner’s expectations for their experience at your restaurant—be sure it’s making a great impression.